 How Does A Solar Light Automatically Turn Off In The Day?

 When the light goes off automatically in the morning, this will allow the solar light batteries to charge.
-The batteries receive solar energy through the solar panels during the day, so they will have enough energy to light up during the night.
+The batteries receive solar energy through the solar panels during the day, so they will have enough energy to light up at night.

 Types Of Photosensors Used in Solar Lights